 For a fight scene to truly resonate with an audience, it needs to be more than just a flurry of punches and kicks.
 The physical conflict must be underpinned by emotional stakes that make the audience care about the outcome.
 When viewers are emotionally invested in the characters, the fight becomes not just a battle of strength or skill, but a clash of ideals, desires, and fears.
 This emotional involvement is what transforms a fight scene from a mere spectacle into a pivotal moment that can change the course of the story or the fate of a character.

 Without emotional investment, even the most technically impressive fight can feel hollow or forgettable.
 The audience needs to feel the weight of what’s at stake—whether it’s the protagonist fighting to save a loved one, to protect their honor, or to overcome their inner demons.
-This connection makes the fight
+This connection makes the fight meaningful and ensures that the audience is on the edge of their seat, fully immersed in the tension and drama of the scene.

-Techniques to Build Emotional Stakes
+Techniques to Build Emotional Stakes:

-1. Clearly establish why each character is fighting.
+Clearly establish why each character is fighting.
 Is it out of desperation, revenge, duty, or self-preservation?

-2. Highlight the personal stakes involved in the fight.
+Highlight the personal stakes involved in the fight.
 Perhaps the characters have a history together, filled with unresolved tensions or past betrayals.
 A fight between former friends or family members carries much more emotional weight than a battle between strangers.

-3. Introduce moral or ethical challenges that the characters must face during the fight.
+Introduce moral or ethical challenges that the characters must face during the fight.
 For example, a character may hesitate to deliver a fatal blow because it goes against their moral code, even though it might be the only way to survive.
 These dilemmas add depth to the scene and can lead to character development, as the fight forces them to confront their values and make difficult choices.

-4. Ensure that the consequences of the fight are significant.
+Ensure that the consequences of the fight are significant.
 The fight should feel like a turning point—something that will have lasting repercussions on the characters and the story.
 Whether it’s the risk of losing a loved one, the threat of death, or the possibility of a major setback in their mission, the higher the stakes, the more invested the audience will be.

 2. Setting the Scene